Afghan Canadians

 Afghan Canadians are Canadians with ancestry from Afghanistan.
 They form the second largest Afghan community in North America after Afghan Americans.
 Their ethnic origin may come from any of the ethnic groups of Afghanistan, which include Pashtun, Tajik, Uzbek, Hazara, Turkmen, etc. In the Canada 2016 Census about 83,995 Canadians were from Afghanistan.

+History

+The first known Afghan immigrant to Canada was Zaman Khan (Pashto/Dari:زمان خان)who was naturalised in Montreal, QC on 27 January 1931.